alexicon79/gemtest/README.md

 Testing out making a gem with proper rspec testing etc. If it turns out well we can just rename it and continue working.

+It uses [editorconfig](http://editorconfig.org/) to make sure standards are followed.

 TODO: Specify version
 TODO: Agree on a standard - editorconfig?
 TODO: Testing instructions
+TODO: Travis testing

 ## Installation